hyperandroid/Untangle/readme.md

 ```

 Each Sequence function must follow NodeJS convention by having a first err parameter.
-And in order to have the function sequence flowing, each function must:
+And in order to have the function sequence flowing, each function must **either**:

 * return a value, which will be set as second parameter for the next sequence function
 * set 'this' as asynchronous function callback